private first dance lessons and wedding dance lessons in london

 The Cha-Cha

-You can dance Cha-Cha by adding a bit of a hip movement in order to feel the good old latin rhythm.
+You can dance Cha-Cha by adding a bit of hip movement in order to feel the good old Latin rhythm.
 Popular Cha-Cha songs:

 • Sway by Michael Bubble